dazzaji/onagents/docs/transactions/error-handling.md

 - **For End Users:** Enhanced error correction options build confidence in the system.
 - **For Agent Developers:** Offering advanced, reliable error handling creates opportunities for new, value-added services.

-### Emerging Solutions: The Trust Protocol Stack
+### A Trust Protocol Stack

-A new framework, the “Trust Protocol Stack,” is emerging to address transaction finality by integrating multiple layers of assurance:
+This notional “Trust Protocol Stack,” is a way to approaching assurance of transaction finality by integrating multiple layers of assurance:

 | Layer                            | Function                                   | Business Value                  |